sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-python.md

 ## Python support

-- This SDK supports Python 3.
+- This SDK supports all non end-of-life versions of Python.

 ## Install